Porsche 928 Service Specialist

 Braunton offer many years of experience from buying, owning, repairing and modifying the 928.
 With the familiarity that the Braunton team have with the 928, regular maintenance can prove no more costly than any other model.

-Common 928 faults include; engine air leaks/false air, vacuum faults, heater valve / heater dash temp sensor failure, power steering pipe failure, inner sill corrosion, fuel and brake pipe corrosion, bodywork corrosion including bubbles on aluminium panels and rust to rear wings, water ingress.
+Common 928 faults include; intake air leaks, erratic idle, vacuum faults, heater valve/heater dash temp sensor failure, power steering pipe leak, inner sill corrosion, fuel and brake pipe corrosion.

 Routine maintenance should include an annual oil and oil filter change, major service every 12,000 miles including spark plugs, cambelt change every four years.
 Regular running/driving of a Porsche 928 has proven key to defending against faults.